 Best food shops in Globe Town

 All guilty pleasures are catered for in Globe Town.
-There is traditional fish and chips from Victoria's Fish Bar, whose interior hasn't changed a jot since the fifties; a well-reviewed Turkish restaurant (Meze); a sweet dessert eatery offering waffles and smoothies to the Muslim community, and, of course, the ubiquitous fried chicken shop.
+There is traditional fish and chips from Victoria's Fish Bar, one of the best chippies in the area; a well-reviewed Turkish restaurant (Meze); a sweet dessert eatery offering waffles and smoothies to the Muslim community, and, of course, the ubiquitous fried chicken shop when nothing else with do.
 Yet, like a village offering one of everything, there is also a fishmonger, a butcher, a greengrocer and an 'eco' general store.
 Everything you need to cook up a feast at home.

 Downey Brothers fishmongers have been supplying the East End with fresh seafood for over 130 years.
 The stall of the two brothers, Roger and Del stands peacefully near Globe Town Market square, with occasional squeaks from a seagull called George - Del's free-roaming pet bird.
 Make sure to stop by on Saturday to pick up fresh salmon, mussels, prawns or whatever fish your heart longs for.